GUIDE Ramen Lunch, dinner or the perfect late night meal

 Ramen can be found all over Japan, and there are many regional varieties and stylistic variations.
 No two bowls are exactly the same.

 There are many types of ramen, as well as many regional varieties of those types.
 Three of the four most common types are distinguished by the type of flavoring used in the soup.
 They are shio (salt), shoyu (soy sauce) and miso.
-Tonkotsu ramen, the other most common style, is defined by its creamy pork bone soup and usually flavored with salt.
+Tonkotsu ramen, the other most common style, is defined by its creamy pork bone soup.
 Shops will typically specialize in one or two types of soup.

 Where to eat ramen

 Sapporo on the northern island of Hokkaido is famous for its miso ramen, while tonkotsu is preferred on Kyushu in the south.
 Tokyo's classic style is a dark, pork bone or chicken-based shoyu, but almost all other styles—including many inventive takes—are available in the capital as well.
 Nearly every area of Japan has its own variety, such as Tottori's beef stock or Tenri's vegetable-heavy ""stamina"" ramen, so you should try local shops wherever you happen to be.
 A line outside a shop is often a mark of quality.